 - Start walking before opening the lever; close the lever before stopping forward motion.

 - Hold the handle at the height used in calibration.
 The impeller should be level.

 - Walk in straight lines using reference points such as the spreader wheel marks or footprints.

 - Do not spread while turning.
 Generally, only one wheel drives the impeller.
-The impeller will either speed up or slow down during a turn, affecting the distribution pattern.
+The impeller will either speed up or slow down during a turn, which will affect the distribution pattern.

-- Do not make sensitive applications if wind speed is greater than 5 miles per hour.
+- Do not make sensitive applications if the wind speed is greater than 5 miles per hour.

 - Keep material dry to prevent caking and clogging of the ports.

 Even a properly calibrated spreader will not perform well if it is not operated or maintained correctly.
 Here are some operation and maintenance tips.